June 26, 2026

 For most Webflow users replacing Google Optimize, the decision comes down to budget:

-- $299+/month: Webflow Optimize or VWO make sense for enterprise teams with dedicated CRO programs and the budget to match.
+• $299+/month: Webflow Optimize (now an add-on on any Site plan, priced by page-view tier) or VWO make sense for teams with a dedicated CRO program and the budget to match.

 The bottom line: you shouldn't have to pay hundreds per month just to test a headline on your Webflow landing page.
 Google Optimize proved that free A/B testing works — and tools like PageDuel carry that legacy forward.
-If you're still running tests manually or waiting to "get big enough" to justify the cost, start testing today for free.
+If you're still running tests manually or waiting to "get big enough" to justify the cost, start your free trial today.

 For more context on the post-Optimize landscape, read our overview of Google Optimize alternatives or browse the complete state of A/B testing tools in 2026.